Lambrie/Lambrie.github.io/_posts/2020-04-16-scrape-data-from-a-website.md

 tables = soup.find_all("table", class_="wikitable")
 # Alternative: tables = soup.find_all("table", {class:"wikitable"})
-for table in tables:
-# Iterate over each table identified with the wikitable class attribute on this HTML page
+for table in tables: # Iterate over each table
-    headers = table.find_all("th")
-	# Obtain all header tags in this table
+    headers = table.find_all("th") # Obtain all header tags in this table
     try:
         if len(headers) == 3:
-            headers = [head.text.replace("\n","") for head in headers]
-			# List comprehension to clean up the header list to a useable string
-            if 'Rank' in headers[0] and 'Country' in headers[1] and 'GDP' in headers[2]: tableData = f"{headers[0]}|{headers[1]}|{headers[2]}\n"
-				# Set the headers to be printed out first, before adding the data from the table
-                for tr in table.find_all("tr"):
+            headers = [head.text.replace("\n","") for head in headers] # List comprehension if 'Rank' in headers[0] and 'Country' in headers[1] and 'GDP' in headers[2]: tableData = f"{headers[0]}|{headers[1]}|{headers[2]}\n" # Set the headers to be printed out first, before adding the data from the table for tr in table.find_all("tr"):
-                    rowValue = ""
-					# Reset the row value on each row iteration before assigning new value to it
-                    for td in tr.find_all("td"):
+                    rowValue = "" # Reset the row value on each row iteration for td in tr.find_all("td"):
                         rowValue += "{}|".format(td.text.replace('\n','').replace(',',''))
 					# Add row data from td tag
-                    if rowValue: tableData += f"{rowValue} \n"
-					# If a blank line, don`t include in the output
+                    if rowValue: tableData += f"{rowValue} \n" # If a blank line, don't include in the output print(tableData) # Print the result
-                print(tableData)
-				# Print the result
-                break
-				# Break the loop, as we are only looking for the first table
+                break # Break the loop, as we are only looking for the first table
         else:
-            continue
-			# Continue with the loop to check all tables that only contain 3 headers
+            continue # Continue with the loop to check all tables that only contain 3 headers except IndexError:
-    except IndexError:
-        continue
-		# Error handling in case index don`t align
+        continue # Error handling in case index don't align
 else:
-    print("Table not found")
-	# If the break is removed from the loop, then the else should be removed.
+    print("Table not found") # If the break is removed from the loop, then the else should be removed.

 {% endhighlight %}

 Firstly, we need to import all the modules we will require to scrape this Wikipedia page.
 We are importing the requests module to make an http request to a website and return its contents.
 The requests module will act like our browser in this case.